davelongdev/dave-long-web-studio/content/blog/seo-basics.md

 ## How can I improve my Site's Performance?

 There are many ways to improve your site's performance.
-Often, one of the best ways to do so is by optomizing your images.
+Often, one of the best ways to do so is by optimizing your images.
 If your images are very large, that can impact your site performance score.
-Often, better site performance scores can be obtained by using image formats that are optomized for the web or have smaller file sizes.
+Often, better site performance scores can be obtained by using image formats that are optimized for the web or have smaller file sizes.
 Another way to improve site performance is to minimize the size of other files like video or sound files.